Marmot Storm Shield Jacket

 - OMCgear refers to the men's version

+On Sale.
 Free Shipping.
-Marmot Men's Storm Shield Jacket DECENT FEATURES of the Marmot Men's Storm Shield Jacket Marmot MemBrain Waterproof/Breathable Fabric 100% Seam Taped Fully Lined with Mesh and Taffeta Handwarmer Pockets Double Storm Flap Over Zipper with Snap/Velcro Closure Elastic Draw Cord Hem The SPECS of the Marmot Men's Storm Shield Jacket Weight: 1 lb 5 oz Regular fit MemBrain 10 100% Nylon Plain Weave 4.5 oz/yd
+Marmot Men's Storm Shield Jacket FEATURES of the Marmot Men's Storm Shield Jacket Marmot MemBrain Waterproof/Breathable Fabric 100% Seam Taped Fully Lined with Mesh and Taffeta Handwarmer Pockets Double Storm Flap Over Zipper with Snap/Velcro Closure Elastic Draw Cord Hem SPECIFICATIONS of the Marmot Men's Storm Shield Jacket Weight: 1 lb 5 oz Regular fit MemBrain 10 100% Nylon Plain Weave 4.5 oz/yd

 - Moosejaw refers to the men's version